swkeever/uad-apollo-monitor/README.md

 ## The Solution

-Apollo Monitor checks every 5 minutes if your Apollo interface is connected via Thunderbolt.
+UAD Apollo Monitor checks every 5 minutes if your Apollo interface is connected via Thunderbolt.
 When disconnected, it automatically closes UAD Console and UAD Meter & Control Panel, while keeping the UA Mixer Engine running for quick reconnection.

 ## Requirements